Meet Stacy: Stepping Up When You see a Need

 Stacy first started volunteering on construction sites through Salkehatchie service mission camps with her boys’ youth group.
 These camps, led by the United Methodist Church, require two women and two men on each build site as leaders and chaperones.
 Stacy admitted it’s difficult to find enough women to serve on camps of this size.
 Her response?
 Learn the skills herself and become a more effective leader.
 Stacy thrived in this intense environment.
 But she couldn’t shake the feeling that there was more work to do beyond yearly camps- and she was the one to do it.

 When she discovered Rebuild Upstate, Stacy didn’t look back: “It’s been everything we wanted and more!”
 Stacy volunteers each Monday as a faithful member of the Handyman Club, fulfilling her dream of local, impactful service, one house at a time.
 You can find Stacy working on flooring, decking, and… crawling under a home?
-Director of Operations Nick Kulick has a favorite memory of Stacy.
+Director of Programs Nick Kulick has a favorite memory of Stacy.
 “She put my crawl suit on and crawled the length of the house to secure a board in place and do a little plumbing.
 She is a rockstar!”

 Stacy shares that her faith plays a role in her motivation to volunteer.